Back in the day

 Unfortunately, demolition has claimed a majority of Indiana’s historic county homes.
 In continual service for more than a century, Shady Rest is an anomaly.
 The county sold the facility in 1998, but it continued to serve as the Otis R. Bowen Center Shady Rest Home, a private residential center for adults who suffer from mental illness.

 Picture and content taken from: www.indianalandmarks.org.

 A heartfelt thank you to all of our volunteers and local organizations that have given so much of their time and resources to create a loving and caring home for those in need.
 It was a two-year process but the results are beautiful.
 Check out our journey below.

 Breaking bread and sharing a meal together is written various times throughout the Bible.
 Having a meal together provides an opportunity to grow fellowship and a genuine sense of community.
 It is a chance to nourish our bodies, fill our need for connections and most importantly, it is a time to give thanks to God for his provisions.

-We have two dormitory wings to support both men and women during their recovery.
+We have two dormitory wings to support different stages of men during their recovery.

 Now I lay me down to sleep,

 I pray the Lord, my soul to keep.